 Neuroscience PhD students are encouraged to consider academic and non-academic career paths.
 To help students navigate this complex process, students are required to complete an annual “Individual Development Plan” and discuss with their advisors and/or thesis committee members.
 Students are also supported in their career goals by the student-lead group, “Career Development for the Sciences”, who organize monthly seminars highlighting career paths, provide networking opportunities for students with industry professionals, and organize career-relevant skills workshops.
-The Center for Career and Professional Development at the Graduate School also organizes events and workshops, provides one-on-one career advising, and fosters employer relationships with Brandeis alum.
+Professional Development at the Graduate School also organizes events and workshops, provides one-on-one career advising, and fosters employer relationships with Brandeis alum.

 Diversity and Inclusion